Contact us

 Both data science and data analytics are important elements of the future of work because companies need people who can turn information into knowledge.
 Knowing the difference between the two can have a large impact on how a business is run, especially as the amount of available data grows and becomes a greater part of our everyday lives.

-5. Decision-Making—Making decisions supported by informed analysis
+5. Decision Making – Making decisions supported by informed analysis

 In every organization, decisions must be made and actions taken.
-Many times, decisions— even at the highest level—are arrived at
+Many times, decisions – even at the highest level – are arrived at using intuition informed by knowledge and experiences.

 But the new workplace is challenging the way decisions are made.
 Staff members are no longer co-located, online collaboration tools have changed the make-up of the meeting room, people are bombarded by information delivered on demand, and the accelerated speed at which we expect communication and ideas makes major decision-making difficult and risky.